USS CONSTELLATION CV 64

 August 7, After nearly 42 years of service and 21 completed deployments, USS Constellation was decommissioned in a ceremony held at Naval Air Station North Island, San Diego.

-September 12, Decommissioned aircraft carrier USS Constellation departed San Diego to begin transit to Puget Sound Naval Shipyard.
+September 12, Decommissioned aircraft carrier USS Constellation departed San Diego to begin transit to the inactive ship maintenance facility at Puget Sound Naval Shipyard.
 The "Connie" will be towed by a contracted ocean-going tug operated by Foss Maritime of Seattle, Wash.